 Link the Value of the Checkbox to a Cell

 With the checkbox in the worksheet, you need a way to determine whether or not it is checked.
-In order to do this, link the checkbox to a certain cell.
+To do this, link the checkbox to a certain cell.
 Excel then populates this cell with TRUE (if the checkbox is checked) or FALSE (if it’s unchecked).

-2. In the Control tab of the pop-up screen, (1) enter a cell reference in the Cell link box and press F4 on the keyboard to fix the cell (in our example, cell D2).
 You can also specify whether you want the checkbox to be checked or unchecked by default when the workbook is opened.
-In our case, it should be checked, so (2) select Checked and (3) click OK.
+In this case, it should be checked, so select Checked and click OK.

 If you uncheck the checkbox, the value in D2 changes to FALSE.

-You can easily insert multiple checkboxes using the first one.
-If, for example, you want to have a checkbox for each month in a year, you’ll need to add 11 more.
+You can easily insert additional checkboxes using the first one.
+If, for example, you want to have a checkbox for each month in a year, you’ll need to add eleven more.

-As you can see in the above picture, the name in the Name Box is new (“Check Box 2”) while the text is the same (“January”).
+As you can see in the above picture, the name in the Name Box is new (Check Box 2) while the display text is the same (January).
 The linked cell is also unchanged (D2).
 This is the same for all other checkboxes.
-Here is what happens if you check the second checkbox.
+Here is what happens if you check the second checkbox:

 If you change any of the new checkboxes, the value of D2 changes to TRUE and all other checkboxes are checked, since all of them are linked to D2.

-3. Now change the link to the cell (D3, D4, etc.) corresponding with each checkbox.
-When you do this for all 11 checkboxes, the sheet will look like this:
+- Now change the link to the cell (D3, D4, etc.) corresponding to each checkbox.
+When you do this for all eleven checkboxes, the sheet looks like this:

-Adding a checkbox in Google Sheets is done differently than in Excel, so let’s go through a similar example to see how it works.
-First select a cell where you want to insert a checkbox (B2).
+Adding a checkbox in Google Sheets is done differently, so let’s go through a similar example to see how it works.
+First, Select the cell where you want to insert a checkbox (B2).
 Then go to Insert in the menu and click on Checkbox.

 A checkbox is inserted into cell B2.
-The cell doesn’t contain text, so the value of the cell will be TRUE if the checkbox is checked, or FALSE, if it’s unchecked.
+The cell doesn’t contain text, so the value of the cell is TRUE if the checkbox is checked, or FALSE, if it’s unchecked.
 Now, the value of B2 is FALSE, as the checkbox is by default unchecked.